TimurGar/Unit-2/Project Light number counter Hand/README.md

 After we thought over of all the aspects of our idea we started realising it.
 First, we created a truth table for the number counter.
 <img src="https://github.com/TimurGar/Unit-2/blob/main/Project%20Light%20number%20counter%20Hand/IMG_3807.jpg" height="700">
-Fig.4 Truth tables of our program
+Fig.5 Truth tables of our program

 ### K-maps
 Then based on the truth table, we created K-maps for each LEDs(A-E).
 <img src="New%20IMG_3808.JPG" height="700">
-Fig.5 K-maps of our program
+Fig.6 K-maps of our program

 ### Project circuit and code
 After that, we used equations that we got from K-maps to create a program for our project.
 To test if our program is working we assempled a circuit in TinkerCad and run the program there.
 <img src="Screen%20Shot%202020-11-09%20at%2019.09.09.png" weight="800">
+Fig.7 the final circuit for our project

 ```.py
 unsigned long last_time;